6806 Hollywood Boulevard

-6806 Hollywood Boulevard is an Art Deco structure at 6806 West Hollywood Boulevard in Hollywood, Los Angeles, California.
+6806 Hollywood Boulevard is a historic Art Deco structure at 6806 West Hollywood Boulevard in Hollywood, Los Angeles, California.

 History

-6806 Hollywood Boulevard was built in 1922 as a three-story stucco commercial building, with some art deco ornament in its design.
+6806 Hollywood Boulevard was built in 1922 as a multi-story stucco commercial building, with some art deco ornament in its design.
+The building had two stories in 1926 and four by 1944, one of which was a mezzanine.
+It originally housed the Bonnie Brier hotel.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with 6806 Hollywood Boulevard listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with 6806 Hollywood Boulevard listed as a contributing property in the district.
+The listing describes the building as having three stories.